janelu01/portfolio/_pages/about.md

 feature_row:
   - image_path: /assets/images/bio-photo2.jpg
     alt: "Picture of Jane"
-    excerpt: 'I am excited about technology and using it to improve public services.
-I have a keen interest in the conversation around how to empower teams to deliver trustworthy digital services when Canadians need them.
-I have extensive experience with UX, communications, research, writing, and content design.
+    excerpt: 'I am passionate about content design and using plain language to make information accessible and easy to understand.
+I am always looking to learn more about how to write clear documentation and guidance.

 **My toolkit**: Contentful, Photoshop, Procreate, Canva, SharePoint, Figma, Jira, ADO, Git, Asana, Semrush, Miro, Medium, Adobe Analytics